blubars/blubars.github.io/_posts/2016-09-14-iceland-trip.markdown

 ###Day 8: Sun 9/4
 * Botanical gardens in Akureyri
-* Drove through some small one-lane tunnels and small fishing towns in northern fijords, near Siglufjörður.
+* Drove through some small one-lane tunnels and small fishing towns in northern fijords, near SiglufjÃ¶rÃ°ur.
 Beautiful drive off the ring road.
 * chased some sheep, to our great amusement and the sheep's exasperation I'm sure.
-* Tried to see seals in Húnaþing, but saw none :(
+* Tried to see seals in HÃºnaÃ¾ing, but saw none :(
     * Did see some more amazing ocean sunset specimen
 * Slept near Hvammstangi in the most amazing AirBnB, isolated house near the coast